Welcome to an overview of Hofstra University’s Emergency Response Plan.

-- The Office of Student Affairs: The vice president for Student Affairs will be notified in all emergencies involving student life and activities in general.
+- The Office of Student Enrollment, Engagement, and Success: The Vice President for Student Enrollment, Engagement, and Success will be notified in all emergencies involving student life and activities in general.

 - The Office of Residential Programs: The Office of Residential Programs will be notified of any emergencies requiring response to both resident and commuting students.
 If an emergency occurs outside of normal business hours, the office has staff on duty to manage the emergency.

-- The Health and Counseling Centers: The Health and Wellness Center and/or Counseling Services will be notified whenever a student is ill or injured, or there is a report of a communicable disease requiring professional medical care either at the scene or at a hospital.
+- The Health and Counseling Centers: Student Health Services and/or Student Counseling Services will be notified whenever a student is ill or injured, or there is a report of a communicable disease requiring professional medical care either at the scene or at a hospital.
 In some emergencies, it may be necessary to establish a triage unit on campus.
-In such cases the Health and Wellness Center representative will work with outside agencies to handle the logistics involved.
-The Counseling Center will also arrange for the service of professional counselors when needed.
+In such cases, the Student Health Service representative will work with outside agencies to handle the logistics involved.
+Student Counseling Services will also arrange for the service of professional counselors when needed.

 - Additional areas to be notified as necessary include Finance, the Computer Center, Information Technology, and Telecommunications.